Joseph Francis Busch: Priesthood

-Busch was ordained to the priesthood for the Archdiocese of Saint Paul on July 28, 1889.
+Busch was ordained to the priesthood in Innsbruck for the Archdiocese of Saint Paul on July 28, 1889 by Bishop Johann Nepomucenus Zobl.
 He furthered his studies at the Catholic University of America in Washington, D.C., for one year.
 Busch then returned to Minnesota and served as secretary of Archbishop John Ireland for two years.
 He also served as a curate at St. Mary's Parish and St. Paul's Cathedral Parish, both in St. Paul.
 He founded St. Augustine's Parish of St. Paul in 1896, serving as its first pastor.
 Busch later served at St. Lawrence Parish in Minneapolis and St. Anne Parish in Le Sueur, Minnesota.
 In 1902, he established the diocesan missionary band of the archdiocese, serving as its director until 1910.

 Bishop of Lead

-On April 9, 1910, Busch was appointed the second bishop of the Diocese of Lead by Pope Pius X. He received his episcopal consecration on May 19, 1910, from Archbishop Ireland, with Bishops James McGolrick and James Trobec serving as co-consecrators.
-During his tenure, he called for the abolition of work on Sundays and subsequently received so much criticism that he was forced to relocate to Rapid City.
+On April 9, 1910, Busch was appointed the second bishop of Lead by Pope Pius X. He received his episcopal consecration at Saint Paul Seminary in St. Paul, Minnesota, on May 19, 1910, from Archbishop Ireland, with Bishops James McGolrick and James Trobec serving as co-consecrators.
+During his tenure, Busch called for the abolition of work on Sundays.
+He subsequently received so much criticism that he was forced to relocate from Lead to Rapid City.

 Bishop of Saint Cloud

 On January 19, 1915, Busch was appointed the fourth Bishop of Saint Cloud in Minnesota by Pope Benedict XV.
 In 1917, he became the first chairman of the Stearns County chapter of the American Red Cross.
 He was named an assistant at the pontifical throne in 1923.

-Joseph Busch died on May 31, 1953 at age 87.
+Joseph Busch died in St. Cloud on May 31, 1953, at age 87.